opensearch-project/documentation-website/_monitoring-your-cluster/pa/rca/shard-hotspot.md

 nav_order: 30
 ---

-## Shard hotspot identification
+## Hot shard identification

 Hot shard identification Root Cause Analysis (RCA) lets you can identify a hot shard within an index.
 A hot shard is an outlier that consumes more resources than other shards and may lead to poor indexing and search performance.
 The hot shard identification RCA monitors the following metrics:

 - CPU utilization
 - Heap allocation rate

-Although the metric that you should monitor depends on the cluster configuration and the workload, refer to the following list for common operations which may lead to increased resource consumption:
+Although the Key Performance Indicator (KPI) that you should monitor depends on your workload, the following common operations cause the indicated resource consumption:

 - Bulk requests: High heap allocation rate.
 - Search requests: High CPU utilization